junaruga/bio-rpm-collections-covid19/submission/long_description.md

 ## Targets

 There are 2 project's targets.
 1. Enabling the bio tools RPM packages on x86_64 and ppc64le, optionally other CPU architectures for Fedora and EPEL 7 and 8.
 When enabling it on EPEL, it is possible to use it on RHEL and CentOS.
+The RPM packages are managed on Fedora dist-git repositories, and listed up on the Fedora Koschei biology tag group [3] linked from Fedora Medical Special Interest Group (SIG) page [4].
 2. Enabling the nf-core pipelines on ppc64le based HPC, benchmarking it.

 ## How?